6 People on What It's Like to Come Out as LGBTQ+ During the Pandemic

 Without the parades, Pride looks different this year-but that just means that LGBTQ people across the country are finding new and innovative ways to celebrate and honor their identities.
 Pride Inside & Out is dedicated to amplifying these stories, from the queer couples taking care of each other through a pandemic to the folks using quarantine to come out to those they love.

 The reasons for coming out now vary.
 Having a prolonged time to be with loved ones can be comforting, providing a space to have honest discussions about identity that you previously may not have felt ready to talk about.
-The pandemic can also act as a reminder that life is short and give you motivation to stop hiding who you are.
-And even if you’re not quarantining with loved ones, it can feel safer to come out from far away, over phone or video chat.
+The pandemic can also act as a reminder that life is short and gives you the motivation to stop hiding who you are.
+And even if you're not quarantining with loved ones, it can feel safer to come out from far away, over phone or video chat.

-HelloGiggles spoke to six LGBTQ people who came out during the pandemic to learn why they decided to do it and what the experience was like.
-Here’s what they had to say.
+HelloGiggles spoke to six LGBTQ+ people who came out during the pandemic to learn why they decided to do it and what the experience was like.
+Here's what they had to say.

 “It was the realest conversation we’ve had in years.”